Ak-270704/Operating-Systems-Lab/README.md

 EXP 08: Basic Programs in Shell Scripting.

 EXP 09: To study and implement the read(), write(), and fork() system calls in Unix/Linux operating systems.

+EXP 10: Write programs to create an Orphan Process and a Zombie Process